emacs-ng/emacs-ng/docs/architecture.md

 When we create a proxy, we need to properly manage it in the lisp garbage collector.
 We do not want lisp to GC an object out from underneath us.
 In order to do this, we need to make two considerations for each direction of JS -> Lisp and Lisp -> JS

 To prevent the lisp GC from removing objects that JS has a valid reference to, we include them in a special cons called the `js-retain-map`.
 The user does not have direct access to this object.
-Allowing them to access this cons would allow them to mutate it in a way that could lead to use after free bugs.
+Allowing them to access this cons would allow mutation in a way that could lead to use after free bugs.

 When a proxy is created in JavaScript, we create a special JavaScript object called a `WeakRef`.
 This is [documented here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakRef).
 Once an object has no outstanding references (besides the WeakRef itself) the WeakRef will return undefined once accessed.
 We maintain a global array of WeakRefs for all proxies that we sweep every time lisp performs its garbage collection.
 We map this array to the `js-retain-map`.
-The end result is that if you have an object is JavaScript that is a proxy, it will always be valid.
+The end result is that if you have an object in JavaScript that is a proxy, it will always be valid.

 elisp does not have proxies, it will only receive valid lisp objects from JavaScript, so this problem does not exist in the opposite direction.